 William Topham—bequest of Margaret McComb Topham of New York City, in memory of her father, William Topham.

-W. James Tozer, Jr. ’63, P’89, ’90—given by W. James Tozer, Jr. ’63, P’89, ’90, of New York City, to provide financial aid for Trinity students who are residents of the state of Utah, with preference for those graduating in the top ten percent of their secondary school class.
-Mr. Tozer presently serves as a Trustee of the College.
+W. James Tozer, Jr. ’63, P’89, ’90—given by W. James Tozer, Jr. ’63, P’89, ’90, of New York City, to provide financial aid for Trinity students who are residents of the state of Utah, with preference for those graduating in the top 10 percent of their secondary school class.
+Mr. Tozer served as a trustee of the College until 2013.

 Trinity Club of Hartford—annually funded by the Trinity Club of Hartford for students from the greater Hartford area.